 Apples contain a naturally occurring but widely undigestible sugar called sorbitol, which has been linked to diarrhea, gas, and bloating.
 Some apple juices may also be artificially sweetened with chemical sorbitol, which the intestine still has trouble absorbing.

-Excessive alcohol causes breakdown in the natural protective lining of the stomach and leads to gastritis, an inflammation of this lining.
+Excessive alcohol consumption causes a breakdown in the natural protective lining of the stomach and leads to gastritis, an inflammation of this lining.
+"Drinking alcohol signals to your body to create more stomach acid.
+Too much stomach acid is inflammatory to your gut lining, meaning it causes swelling of the body," Aiassa says.
 Plus, if you're combining liquor with carbonated soda (especially diet soda), you've got a lot of factors counting against your stomach.

-Sugar feeds the bad bacteria in our gut, so when we consume overtly sweet drinks, gut bacteria consume the simple sugars and use them to multiply, ferment food wastes, and in the process emit methane, hydrogen gas, and toxins into the intestines and the bloodstream.
+Sugar feeds the bad bacteria in our gut, so when we consume overtly sweet drinks, we risk increased inflammation, decreased immune function, and other metabolic disorders.
+If you're in need of a sweet fix, Aiassa advises not to drink anything that knowingly has added sugar.
+"Choose natural/raw [sugar] every time," she says.
 Sneaky "healthy" drinks like juices can sometimes be loaded with sugar, so be sure to check your nutrition labels.